nlathia/nlathia.github.io/blog/_posts/2018-12-29-neural-conversations.md

 Researchers have tried using social media data (e.g., twitter or reddit) to train these systems.
 They usually need to reconstruct dialogues from the posts, and sometimes run into trouble with API limits.
 Evaluation is just as challenging as previous sections -- it's common to use human raters, alongside metrics like BLEU, ROUGE, and METEOR.
 There is research that shows that human ratings and these metrics do not correlate.

+## Chapter 6.
+Conversational AI in Industry

+Gives a number of examples, e.g. Bing QA, Siri, Google Assistance, Alexa, Cortana, etc.

+Most notably, this section highlights differences between research and application:
+* Scale and quality of text
+* Latency
+* User experience

+Many of the actual chatbot examples do not use any AI at all, and fully rely on handcrafted rules.